Dan Sartain's career proved that rock thrives on the edge of mainstream

 Sartain’s star would never again shine as brightly as it did around the release of his third record.
 And yet his music became increasingly innovative.
 2009 single ‘Bohemian Grove’ was recorded by Jack White and released on his imprint Third Man Records.
 His unsettling and bleak ninth album, 2016’s ‘Century Plaza’, embraced the use of synthesisers, owing much to Sartain’s love of the New York duo Suicide.
 In 2018, after taking on the lease of the Hippodrome Barber Shop, he opened his own hair-cutting business.

-On March 10 this year, his label One Little Independent announced via Facebook that they were parting ways with the musician, though the posts have since been deleted.
+On March 10 this year, his label One Little Independent Records announced via social media that they were parting ways with the musician, though the posts have since been deleted.
 NME has approached the label for comment but had not heard back at the time of publication.

-Note: – Update: at 3.14pm on March 22, after the publication of this article, NME received a response from One Little Independent Records, who declined to comment.